 I hoped—perhaps selfishly—to be their favorite teacher.
 To make each hour interesting and invent new lessons.
 To modify my assessments while maintaining high expectations.

 At the bare minimum, I hoped they wouldn’t hate English.

-It’s been four years since my leave of absence and I still dream about teaching Dante’s Inferno and Act V of Hamlet, about reciting poems by Emily Dickinson.
+It’s been four years since my leave of absence and I still dream about teaching Dante’s Inferno and Act V of Hamlet, about reciting poems by Gwendolyn Brooks.

 I presented my students with the words of others, then asked them to write their own words that applied.
 We had discussions.
 Arguments.
 They debated, proved, reconsidered.